OneGet/MicrosoftDockerProvider/0.1.0.0/README.md

 * Uninstall-Package
 * Get-Package

+#### Register a source

+##### Register an URL to be used with MicrosoftDockerProvider
+	Register-PackageSource -ProviderName MicrosoftDockerProvider -Name AlternateSource -Location https://contoso.com/metaData.json

+##### Enlist all the registered sources
+	Get-PackageSource -ProviderName MicrosoftDockerProvider

 #### Search a Docker installer

 ##### Example 1: Find the latest version of all available Docker installers.